Parts of the Sentence - Predicate Nominative

 Mr. Johanson equals a father.

 Predicate nominatives can be compound.
 Example: Mr. Johanson is a teacher, father, and my neighbor.

-Instructions: Find the subjects, verbs, and predicate nominatives in these sentences.
+Instructions: Find the verb, subject, and predicate nominatives in these sentences.
 Some may have compound subjects, verbs, or predicate nominatives.
 Some may not have a predicate nominative.

 1. An honest man should have been the leader of the country.

 2. Curt's favorite toy is his big truck.

 3. Students' favorite food must be pizza.

 4. The alarm must be ringing again and again.